2010 Centennial Celebration

 The library collection continued to grow and quickly filled the building.
 Donations from the Morrison family enabled the construction of the The Morrison Pavilion which was completed in the fall of 2002.
 Dedicated to the needs of the students, 22,000 sq ft were renovated and 32,000 sq ft of study space were added to the 5 existing floors.
 Six hundred and fifty new study spaces were added, as well as additional space for the collection on both static and compact shelving.

 The southern heritage wing was renovated in 2007/08 thanks to donations from the Bertrand Gerstein Family Foundation and the Frank Gerstein Charitable Foundation.
-The resulting Marvin Gerstein Conference Room and the Gerstein Reading Room, with its studnning skylight, provide handsome and comfortable workspace in harmony with the historic features of the original 1892 building.
+The resulting Marvin Gerstein Conference Room and the Gerstein Reading Room, with its stunning skylight, provide handsome and comfortable workspace in harmony with the historic features of the original 1892 building.